Tommybui28/Grant-Tracker-Extract---SQL/01_Contacts_Extraction.md

 /*───────────────────────────────────────────────────────────────
   Step 3: Grants exclusion
     Exclude contacts whose grants are ALL:
+        (Outcome = 'Rejected' AND SubmittedOn > 9 years old)
+        OR Outcome IN ('Withdrawn', 'Invited')
+        OR Status IN ('Deleted', 'Pre-Submission')
-        Outcome = 'Rejected' AND SubmittedOn older than 9 years (Contacts with no grants are NOT excluded here.)
+    (Contacts with no grants are NOT excluded here.)
 ───────────────────────────────────────────────────────────────*/
 ContactsToExclude AS (